 My approach: Hazards and Scenarios

-Instead of the usual “buy this earthquake kit and 10 gallons of water” or “you need a years supply of everything to survive”, I’ll be structuring this around three scenarios for you to consider against the usual hazards of your area.
+Instead of the usual “buy this earthquake kit and 10 gallons of water” or “you need a years supply of everything to survive”, I’ll be structuring this thought game around a few scenarios for you to consider against the usual hazards of your area.
 Unsurprisingly, your answers will drive your approach and your solution sets directly, and will also help you prioritize your preparedness tasks.

 So… My advice is based on 50 yr’s of experience, but it’s also worth exactly what you’re paying for it; thusly my liability ends there too.

-NOTE: I won’t be covering end of days type survivalist scenarios, like weapons stockpiling, hunting for food, building a fallout shelter, etc. My assumption is society is still functional, it just took a hit.
-If you want to play survivalist or prepare for the mythical zombie apocalypse, there are other resources out there for you.
+NOTE: I won’t be covering “end of days” type survivalist scenarios, like weapons stockpiling, hunting for food, building a fallout shelter, etc. My assumption is society is still functional, it just took a hit.
+If you want to play survivalist games or prepare for the mythical zombie apocalypse, there are other resources out there for you.

 List Your Hazards